 Study Abroad Course Review

 The process for course evaluation is coordinated by the International Curriculum and Credentials Analyst in the Office of the University Registrar.
-Vanderbilt faculty determine all study abroad course equivalencies, including the number of credit hours a given course will count for at VU.
+Vanderbilt faculty determine all study abroad course equivalencies, including the number of credit hours a given course will count for.

 How to Get Courses Evaluated